aeternity/protocol/AENS.md

 The new mechanism planted in Lima hard fork introduces auctions.
 We make auction parameters depend on name length.

+An auction starts when a valid claim transaction following preclaim transaction has auction triggering parameter.
+Currently auction starts when revealed name is 12 characters or shorter.

-The claim action becomes claim attempt.
-For short names claim transaction doesn't set ownership of the name.
+For the names subject to auction, a claim transaction is an attempt of a name claim.
 It can be followed by another claim from an account different than one set in preclaim for given name.

-Names below 13 characters are considered short.
+For names longer than 12 characters, a claim transaction sets ownership of a name.

-There is finite amount of time when the follow up claim is allowed.
+There is finite amount of time when the follow up claim in an auction is allowed.
 This time is expressed in height delta computed from function of length of the name.

 The function will return higher value for shorter names.
 In practice it means